ahubaoscar/ahubaoscar/README.md

 - 👋 Hi, I’m @ahubaoscar
-- 👀 I’m interested in coding
+- 👀 I’m interested in data analytics
 - 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on data analytics
 - 📫 How to reach me @ahubaoscar on Twitter